ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 - For image classification, run this code in your python: python image_classification.py

 ### Model Architecture
 Two architecture of CNN's were considered while creating a model that can accurately classify six distinct classes of vehicles.
+Both models was trained using data augumentation.
 #### First Model:

 ![GitHub Logo](https://github.com/ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/blob/main/5.png)